 All project applications must be made online through PFAN’s Climate Invest Portal.
-The application consists of an online form and 3 documents: Business Plan, Financial Model and Executive Summary.
+The application consists of an online form and three documents: a Project Proposal, a Financial Model and an Executive Summary.
 For our eligibility criteria, please click here.

 Instructions to use PFAN’s Climate Invest Portal:

 - Registration: Complete the fields of the online registration form and click on Submit.
 Fields marked with * are mandatory.

 - Password creation: You will then receive an email with a link to ‘Create your password’.
 If you do not receive this email, please check your spam folder.
 If it is not there, please contact email@example.com.
 Your password must contain upper- and lower-case letters as well as at least one number.

 - You can then log in to Climate Invest using your email address and password.

 The online application form requests important summary details about your project.
 The information you provide here is used to check the eligibility of your project and to carry out an initial evaluation.